yakasov/HardPlus/README.md

 ## Structures

-5/10 End Crystals are now guarded in The End (from 2/10)

 The End Portal will never spawn with any eyes in, requiring all 12 to be obtained

 ## World

 Fire has an increased chance to spread (roughly 1.25x Hard difficulty)

-Patrols can contain Vindicators (1/4 chance for any given Pillager to be converted)

-Patrol minimum size increased by 2